patrykpilek/mvc-framework-php/README.md

   - Optimise the database connection: connect only on demand and reuse it
 - [x] Configuration and error handling
   - Put application configuration settings in a separate file
+  - Handle errors: convert errors to exceptions and add an exception handler

 ## Notes